The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 A 5- or 7-point semantic differential scale is an effective way to measure respondent attitudes towards concepts, ideas, people, and events.
 And it is a reliable method of measuring people’s emotional attitudes towards your alumni engagement practices.

-When composing questions, the rule of thumb is never to ask a question you can’t take action upon.
-Avoid vague or yes/no questions such as: ”Is the company on the right path?”, as this won’t provide any intel on how to create a path to action.
+When composing questions, the rule of thumb is never to ask a question you can’t take action on.
+Avoid vague or yes/no questions such as ”Is the company on the right path?”, as this won’t provide any intel on how to create a path to action.

-Instead, structure your survey questions more like the alumni engagement survey sample questions listed below as they are open-ended and provide a platform for discussion.
+Instead, structure your survey questions more like the alumni engagement survey sample questions listed below: they are open-ended and provide a platform for discussion.

 1. Does Your Alumni Program Deliver Value?